Tupolev Tu-22M: Development

 US intelligence had been aware of the existence of the aircraft since 1969, and the first satellite photograph of the bomber was taken in 1970.
 The existence of the aircraft was a shock to US intelligence as Nikita Khrushchev, who had been the Soviet premier up to 1964, was adamant that ICBMs would render the bomber obsolete.

 As in the case of its contemporaries, the MiG-23 and Su-17 projects, the advantages of variable-sweep wing (or "swing wing") seemed attractive, allowing a combination of short take-off performance, efficient cruising, and good high-speed, low-level flight.
-The result was a new swing wing aircraft named Samolyot 145 (Aeroplane 145), derived from the Tupolev Tu-22, with some features borrowed from the abortive Tu-98.
+The result was a new swing-wing aircraft named Samolyot 145 (Aeroplane 145), derived from the Tupolev Tu-22, with some features borrowed from the abandoned Tu-98 project.
 The Tu-22M was based on the Tu-22's weapon system and used its Kh-22 missile.
 The Tu-22M designation was used to help get approval for the bomber within the Soviet military and government system.

 The Tu-22M designation was used by the Soviet Union during the SALT II arms control negotiations, creating the impression that it was a modification of the Tu-22.
 Some suggested that the designation was deliberately deceptive, and intended to hide the Tu-22M's performance.
 Other sources suggest the "deception" was internal to make it easier to get budgets approved.
 According to some sources, the Backfire-B/C production variants were believed to be designated Tu-26 by Russia, although this is disputed by many others.
 The US State and Defense Departments have used the Tu-22M designation for the Backfire.

-Production of all Tu-22M variants totalled 497 including pre-production aircraft.
+Production of all Tu-22M variants totalled 497, including pre-production aircraft.